gbutler3/Work_Day-Schedule_Mini_Project/README.md

 - WHEN I click the save button for that timeblock, the text for that event is saved in local storage
 - WHEN I refresh the page, the saved events persist

+## Technologies Used
+- HTM
+- CSS
+- jQuery

 ## Screen Shot

 ![preview of web page1](./Assets/Images/Capture1.PNG)